Skip to main content

 manifests/hetzner/**: hetzner/

-# Full config — dest and per-glob ignore
+# Full config — dest, per-glob ignore, and select

 manifests/monitoring/**: